eacg-gmbh/ts-dotnet/README.md

  `tfx build tasks upload --task-path CheckLicenses --overwrite`

 9. Change to TFS and configure your build using the new custom task (should be available)

-## .Net-Framework & Visual Studio Integration

-As mentioned above, our next step will be to integarte the .Net-Framework also into the Visual studio plugin.
-We do not yet have a release schedule attached.
-But based on the existing solutions, it will be done fast.
-Please contact us, in case you have specific needs or suggestions.

 ## Contact & Questions